Brown Rice Risotto

 - The dish is creamy and cheesy with beautiful flavors and tastes like a gourmet meal.

 - You can easily make it fully vegetarian by replacing the chicken broth with vegetable broth.

 - This meal is perfect for a special occasion, its festive, bright, but also easy to make.

-- Choosing the right rice is key, Risotto is best made with Arborio or short grain rice, you can find these in brown rice version as well
+- Choosing the right rice is key.
+Risotto is best made with Arborio or short grain rice.

 - You should sauté the rice in either butter or oil prior to cooking.
 This coats each grain and will make the rice absorb the liquid slowly.
 Make sure you don’t burn the rice when sautéing.